 The Diabetes Yarning workshop is a community based program designed for Aboriginal and Torres Strait Islander community groups.
 In the workshop participants are introduced to the Feltman, a diabetes education tool developed by the Victorian Aboriginal Community Controlled Health organisation (VACCHO) and Diabetes Victoria.
 The Feltman is a life-sized felt mat that shows how the body is affected by diabetes.

-The two-hour interactive workshop opens up the conversation about health before time, colonisation and how the body works.
+The two-hour interactive workshop, delivered face to face or via Zoom, opens up the conversation about health before time, colonisation, how the body works, what happens in the body with diabetes and diabetes management strategies.
 The workshop supports people to understand diabetes so that they may take preventative action for themselves and support those in their family and community who may be living with diabetes.

 If you are living with type 2 diabetes and would like some advice and support, the Aboriginal and Torres Strait Islander Online Peer Support program is a great online community.

 Hosted in a closed Facebook Group, the program follows the diabetes journey of several Aboriginal and Torres Strait Islander volunteers on film.
 The volunteers share their experience on a wide range of issues, including their diabetes diagnosis, physical activity, healthy eating, family support and more.
 The volunteers are also available to yarn with people online.

 Aboriginal and Torres Strait Islander Community Events

 Diabetes Queensland participates in community events across the state to increase awareness about diabetes and its impact on Aboriginal and Torres Strait Islander people.
 We share information about programs, services and resources to support the community to engage in healthy living activities.